-While docked in Nice, France, Saudi billionaire’s 263-feet long superyacht was vandalised by a mob with garbage and red paint.
+While docked in Nice, France, Saudi billionaire’s 263-foot long superyacht was vandalised by a mob with garbage and red paint.
 The ultra luxurious $100 million vessel has a hammam, cinema, library and a well-equipped beauty room.

 Via Charterworld

-A vessel fit for a prince-
+A vessel fit for a prince –

 It is the elements of the Elements that make it excellent.
 Various opulent materials, such as mother-of-pearl inlays and backlit onyx, enhance the yacht’s allure.
 This beauty is witnessed in 12 staterooms capable of accommodating 24 guests.
 The four-decker pleasure craft houses its owner in the main suite that doubles up as a spacious family apartment with a Jacuzzi, bar, cinema, and office if the VIP cabin on the same level is converted.
 The yacht also includes five double and five twin cabins, accommodating up to 25 crew members.